KalmanNet/KalmanNet_TSP/README.md

 # KalmanNet

-## Feb.13, 2023 Update: branch "batched"

-Support a batch of sequences being processed simultaneously, leading to dramatic efficiency improvement.
+## This branch is the old version.
+Please refer to branch main for better performance.

 ## Link to paper